Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Results of Brainstorming

 The Schoolcraft College International Institute selects one geographic area each year on which to focus.
-In this example, the brainstorming list assumed that the assignment was to come up with a topic for the Middle East; the 2004 geographic focus.1 However, a similar process could be used for any geographic area--or any topic.
+In this example, the brainstorming list assumed that the assignment was to come up with a topic for the Middle East.
+However, a similar process could be used for any geographic area or any topic.

 In about five minutes, by looking at my diagram, I came up with many potential topics for a potential paper on the Middle East.
 Because some of the topics are obviously too broad, I could generate more ideas as I refine them.